iMissile/Self.Writing/Notes/DataScience_notes.md

 - [pkgdown](https://hadley.github.io/pkgdown/). pkgdown is designed to make it quick and easy to build a website for your package.
 You can see pkgdown in action at http://hadley.github.io/pkgdown/: this is the output of pkgdown applied to the latest version of pkgdown.
 Learn more in `vignette("pkgdown")` or `?build_site`.
 - [vtreat](https://winvector.github.io/vtreat/) is an R data.frame processor/conditioner that prepares real-world data for predictive modeling in a statistically sound manner.
 For more detail please see here: [arXiv:1611.09477](https://arxiv.org/abs/1611.09477) stat.AP.
 There is also a series of articles recording the evolution of vtreat including some tutorials here.
 - [Scripting for data analysis (with R)](https://martinsbioblogg.wordpress.com/2017/07/30/scripting-for-data-analysis-with-r/).
 [Course materials](https://github.com/mrtnj/scripting_for_data_analysis)
 - [hadley/pryr](https://github.com/hadley/pryr).
-Pry open the covers of R. pryr provides tools to pry back the surface of R and dig into the details.
+Pryr open the covers of R. pryr provides tools to pry back the surface of R and dig into the details.
 It has been developed in conjunction with "Advanced R programming" to make it easier to understand what's going on in R.
 - [ggplot2 - Easy way to mix multiple graphs on the same page](http://www.sthda.com/english/wiki/ggplot2-easy-way-to-mix-multiple-graphs-on-the-same-page)
 - [Working with legends](https://cran.r-project.org/web/packages/lemon/vignettes/legends.html) by Stefan McKinnon Edwards sme@iysik.com, 2017-05-22. Показ макета: `gtable_show_names(d2)`
 - R & MSSQL